aquasecurity/tfsec/README.md

 ## Usage

-tfsec will recursively scan the specified directory.
+tfsec will scan the specified directory.
 If no directory is specified, the current working directory will be used.

-The exit status will be non zero if problems are found, otherwise the exit status will be zero.
+The exit status will be non-zero if tfsec finds problems, otherwise the exit status will be zero.

 ```bash
 tfsec .